verbb/events/docs/get-started/configuration.md

 # Configuration

-Create an `events.php` file under your `/config` directory with the following options available to you.
+Create a `events.php` file under your `/config` directory with the following options available to you.
 You can also use multi-environment options to change these per environment.

+The below shows the defaults already used by Events, so you don't need to add these options unless you want to modify the values.

 ```php
 <?php